The Little Things (song)

-"The Little Things" is the third single from Colbie Caillat's 2007 debut album, Coco.
-It is a pop, folk-pop, acoustic song written by Caillat and Jason Reeves.
+"The Little Things" is the third single from Colbie Caillat's 2007 debut album, Coco, released on March 7, 2008, in Germany, and on October 28, 2008, in the US.
+It was written by Caillat and Jason Reeves.
 The single did not chart well in the US, and was her weakest charting single from her album Coco.
 In 2008, she recorded a French translated version of this song.

 Composition

 According to the sheet music published at musicnotes.com, "The Little Things" is composed in the key of G major (recorded a half step lower in G-flat major).